Custom Pipe Racks: Essential Solutions for Complex Projects

 Reality is different.

-If sequence is not planned, installation slows down or stops.
+If the sequence is not planned, installation can slow down or even stop.

 4. Treating Corrosion Protection as an Afterthought

-In UAE conditions, this is a serious oversight.
+In UAE conditions, this oversight can be serious.

-This shortens the life of the structure more than expected.
+This can shorten the life of the structure more than expected.

 5. No Provision for Future Expansion